Finding affordable life insurance for seniors over 65 is not has hard as it may seem.

 As you can see in the examples of 10,15, and 20 year rates, comparing quotes can save you money and Protective Life and Transamerica have the most competitive rates for this age and coverage amount.

 What about AARP Term Life?

 AARP does a lot for seniors.
 They advocate for seniors’ rights and provide some excellent products for seniors.
 However, their Term Life offering is lacking.
-With AARP term life insurance you are limited to a $50,000 or $100,000 policy.
+With AARP term life insurance you are limited to a $50,000 or $100,000 policy, though if you are seeking a larger policy such as a million dollar insurance plan, we can help find the company that will best work for your needs!
 Pricing is not level throughout the life of your policy – in fact, rates increase every 5 years!
 As a senior living on a fixed income, it simply doesn’t make sense to buy a policy that increases in price – you can read more about AARP in this CBS article.
 The one benefit of AARP is that there are a few simple questions they ask you to qualify and no medical exam is required.
 If you are healthy, you will get much better rates from the companies I mentioned in this blog post, as opposed to choosing AARP.
 In just about every case, you can find better coverage than the AARP Term Life policy.

 Life Insurance over 65 – Permanent Coverage